 Chris has been a member of the Conservative party since 1996.
 He became the Conservative candidate for Kingswood in January 2008, having been one of the first MPs to have been chosen by a primary, where members of the public were able to attend the selection meeting.
 Chris was elected with one of the largest swings in the South West, overturning a 7,800 Labour majority with a swing of 9.4%.
 In 2015, Chris increased his majority from 2,445 to 9,006.

 Chris has sat on the Health Select Committee (2010-2013) and the Education Select Committee (2012-2014).
 In 2013, he was appointed to the No 10 Policy Board, and in September 2014 he was appointed Deputy Chairman of the No 10 Policy Board.
-In May 2015, he was appointed Parliamentary Private Secretary to the Chancellor of the Exchequer, George Osborne MP until July when Chris was given the position of Minister for the Constitution in the Cabinet Office.
+In May 2015, he was appointed Parliamentary Private Secretary to the Chancellor of the Exchequer, George Osborne MP until July when Chris was given the position of Minister for the Constitution in the Cabinet Office until January 2018 when he was made Vice-Chair of the Conservative Party for Policy.